techidaily/site-instagram-videos/source/_posts/new-in-2024-the-ultimate-guide-to-creating-engaging-video-posts.md

 ![lifestyle instagram video](https://images.wondershare.com/filmora/article-images/lifestyle-instagram-video-template.gif)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/gOyLy8DeizY?si=GkAmK0hChZw6_2tW" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 The font of choice and the layout makes it seem like a lifestyle magazine in motion.
 Also, it has a transition effect that sucks the viewers in.
 The pacing in the video is a little fast.
 That's perfect for symbolizing how fast-paced today's life is.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/LlVkEwpjKKo?si=hXi-mchMaJvbnIzM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 2\.
 Sports Instagram Video Templates - Free for Download